Homemade Pie Crust Dough (The Only Pie Crust Recipe You’ll Ever Need)

 Once your dough is rolled out, you can transfer it to your pie pan, trim the edges with a knife, crimp them however you like (with fingers or the tines of a fork), and fill it with whatever your heart desires.

 Note: If you are using this pie crust for blind baking (baking it empty or partially baked for a filling like quiche or cream pie), use a fork to poke holes (dock) the bottom of the pie crust, as this allows steam to escape, preventing puffing and sogginess.
-But, if you're using this crust for liquid fillings like pumpkin or chicken pot pie, where the filling itself holds the crust down, do not poke or dock it as holes would let the filling leak through.
+But, if you're using this crust for liquid fillings like pumpkin, fruit, or chicken pot pie, where the filling itself holds the crust down, do not poke or dock it as holes would let the filling leak through.

 For a double-crust pie, repeat the rolling process with your second disc of dough.
 For a single-crust pie like a quiche or a pot pie, you're already done with the hard part.